Cultural Impact Award

 Tramshed is the Creative Programming Partner for the Cultural Impact Award 2026/27

 The Royal Borough of Greenwich has been awarded a Cultural Impact Award, a Mayor of London initiative.
-Between December 2025 and March 2027, Tramshed will be the Creative Programme Partner, and we want to work with you over the next 6 months to design 4 incredible brand-new art events!
-We are recruiting for two groups known as Steering Boards to learn about and plan these events.
-You could help shape and produce this exciting new programme, while getting paid and build your future in the creative industries
+Between December 2025 and March 2027, Tramshed will be the Creative Programme Partner, and will be working two groups of young creatives to design 4 incredible brand-new art events!
+Known as Steering Boards, the participants will learn about and plan these events and helping to shape and produce this exciting new programme.
+These are paid positions building a real future in the creative industries.

 Real paid experience in creating high profile arts events